avaldebe/PMserial/examples/debug/README.md

 `print_buffer` partially decodes the contents of the message buffer and print the result.
-The following line writes the message buffer to `Serial` formated as zero padded hexadecimals.
+The following line writes the message buffer to `Serial` formatted as zero padded hexadecimals.

 ```c++
 pms.print_buffer(Serial, " %04X");